rafaelfcardoso/kairo-ios/scratchpad.md

     - [x] Implement networking to send user chat messages to Claude.
     - [x] Receive and display LLM responses in the chat UI (console for now).
     - [x] Parse and handle tool call instructions (e.g., `create-task`).
-- [ ] **Integrate MCP client with chat-driven task creation flow:**
+- [ ] **Implement ChatGPT-style New Chat Flow (GlobalChatInput & NewChatScreen UI and logic):**
-      - [ ] Update `GlobalChatViewModel` to handle task creation intent.
+    - [x] Update `GlobalChatViewModel` to support new chat session creation from the global chat input.
-      - [ ] Ensure chat session starts when user wants to create a task.
+    - [ ] On user prompt submission, create a new `ChatSession` and add the user's message.
-      - [ ] Use the LLM to call the MCP `create-task` tool via the repository/use case.
-      - [ ] Ensure only the Presentation layer interacts with the use case, not MCP directly.
+    - [ ] Transition UI to `NewChatScreen` with the new session active.
-      - [ ] **Implement animated transitions and premium chat UX:**
-          - [ ] Design animated fade/slide transitions between Task List and Chat UI.
+    - [ ] Display user's message and AI response in the new session.
-          - [ ] Use shared element transitions (e.g., matchedGeometryEffect) for persistent UI components.
-          - [ ] Add visual feedback for assistant “thinking” (typing indicator, shimmer, etc).
-          - [ ] Animate chat message bubbles and input focus.
+    - [ ] Ensure session is added to chat history and accessible from sidebar.
+    - [ ] Animate the transition for a seamless experience.
-          - [ ] Ensure accessibility (Reduce Motion) and performance best practices.
+    - [ ] (Optional) Persist chat sessions locally.
+    - **Success Criteria:**
+        - User prompt in global input creates a new chat session.
+        - UI transitions to `NewChatScreen` with the session active.
+        - User and AI messages appear correctly.
+        - New session is tracked in chat history/sidebar.
+        - Visual and functional flow matches ChatGPT-style UX.
 - [ ] Test the chat-driven task creation end-to-end.
 - [ ] Document changes and update scratchpad/architecture docs as needed.
 - [ ] Create Repositories and UseCases with protocol-oriented abstractions (verify Presentation layer has no direct MCP imports).